nomemory/andreinc-site/_posts/2021-01-24-eigenvalues-and-eigenvectors-explained.md

 * It's important to remember that a linear transformation **takes the zero vector to the zero vector**: $$T(0) = 0$$
 * Also, for all/any vectors $$v_{1}, v_{2}, ..., v_{n}$$ from $$R^n$$, and scalars $$c_{1}, c_2{}, ..., c_{n}$$ we have: $$T(c_{1}*v_{1} + c_{2}*v_{2}+ ... + c_{k}*v_{k}) = c_{1} * T(v_{1}) + c_{2} * T(v_{2}) + ... + c_{k} * T(v_{k})$$.

-At this point it's important to note, that not all the transformations we've discussed are **linear transformations**.
+At this point, it's important to note that not all the transformations we've discussed are **linear transformations**.

 For example a "translation" in the form: $$T(x) = x + \begin{bmatrix} 1 \\ 2 \\ 3 \end{bmatrix}$$ is **not** a linear transformation, because $$T(0) = \begin{bmatrix} 1 \\ 2 \\ 3 \end{bmatrix} => T(0) != 0$$.

-But without going into all the demonstration we can state something very important:
+But without going into all the demonstration, we can state something very important:

 > Every linear transformation is a matrix transformation!